RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 Reason relies heavily on the rack system, which is problematic to navigate.
 For the purposes of this rating I'm considering the ability to navigate the rack as 'window management'.

+## Reason Modularity

+Reason does not have full audio rate parameter data, so it is docked points for this.

 # Cakewalk

 ## Cakewalk Inserts